6exagon/xtiming/README.md

 Examples can be found in the `examples` directory, and with XTiming they demonstrate that (on certain machines at least) though the initial overhead of loading a large constant into `%xmm0` is great, it stops outweighing the tiny penalty of two `mov`'s per loop as the number of loops increases past a certain threshold.

+Sadly, there's not really a way to integrate C and XTiming.
+Circumventing calling conventions and adding global labels within functions seems to be something compilers aren't able to handle.
+Compiling to assembly and tweaking the output code to taste (or copy-pasting code segments and ideas into a file prepared for XTiming) is always an option, though.

 #### Basic Usage

 Run the program from the command line: